Skip to main content

 Graduate Teaching Assistant

 She graduated from Mississippi School of the Arts with discipline focuses in theatre and music before earning her BA in Theatre from The University of Southern Mississippi, where she minored in Applied Music - Bassoon and graduated from the Honors College summa cum laude as a Presidential Scholar.
 She then obtained her MA in Theatre with a focus in dramaturgy from Villanova University, where she was a Thomas and Tracey Gravina Endowed Scholar.
-Sloan is currently the Instructor of Record for Dramaturgy.
+Sloan has served as the Instructor of Record for THEA4700: Dramaturgy and will continue in the classroom in the fall.
 Previously, she has been Program Coordinator of the Theatre and Dance Departments at Eastern University, Dramaturg in Residence at Evergreen Theatre Collective, and Theatre Instructor at Grenada High School.

-With the moniker “Southern Directurg,” Sloan is passionate about uplifting communities in the rural Deep South and lower Appalachia through education, community resources, empathy, and art.
+With the moniker “Southern Directurg,” Sloan is passionate about uplifting communities in rural Southern Appalachia and the Deep South through education, community resources, empathy, and art.

 Education: